sukus21/nintil/nds/pit/files.md

   * Various light sources

 #### FMapInfo lookup table
-To decode the tilemaps of a FMap, you need 5 files from `FMapData.dat`:
+To decode the tilemaps of a FMap, you need 4 files:
 * Layer 0 tileset
 * Layer 1 tileset
 * Layer 2 tileset
-* Bundle file
+* Bundle file (tilemap, palettes, bounds, etc.)
-* Unknown
+* Treasure info

 The files in `FMapData.dat` are stored in no particular order, but a lookup table of file pairings is embedded somewhere within the ARM9 binary (yes, really).
 Where exactly it is located differs from region to region, and probably bewteen versions as well.